iewug/Federated-Learning/README.md

 ## 2. Dataset

 - Put MNIST dataset in `data/MNIST/raw` folder
-- Client dataset is pre-divided MNIST dataset, and should be put in `data/client` folder
+- Client dataset is pre-divided MNIST dataset, and should be put in `data/client` folder.
+You can download from https://pan.baidu.com/s/1zzVC420DMYYo_y54OTujeg?pwd=ypzz

 The final structure should be like: